DevExpress-Examples/XAF_Security_E4908/ASP.NET/DevExtreme.OData/Readme.md

 * [.NET Core SDK 2.2 or later](https://www.microsoft.com/net/download/all)
 * [DevExpress Unified Installer for .NET and HTML5 Developers](https://www.devexpress.com/Products/Try/)
   * We recommend that you select all  products when you run the DevExpress installer.
 It will register local NuGet package sources and item / project templates required for these tutorials.
 You can uninstall unnecessary components later.
 - Build the solution and run the *XafSolution.Win* project to log in under 'User' or 'Admin' with an empty password.
 The application will generate a database with business objects from the *XafSolution.Module* project.
+- Add the *XafSolution.Module* assembly reference to your application.

 ## Step 1: Configure the ASP.NET Core Server App